 - Lymphomas form in cells called lymphocytes.
 These are part of the immune system and are present in most parts of the body, including the intestines.

-This type of cancer is more common in older people, particularly in those aged over 60 years.
+This type of cancer is more common in older people, particularly in those

 Small intestine cancer, including duodenal cancer, can cause a variety of symptoms, such as: